 I thought the machine learning article was interesting after reading a recently granted Google patent that attempts to understand what pages on the Web are about using a classification approach.
 The patent had me asking myself, “Is Google going to say goodbye to PageRank for a new way of ranking Webpages that doesn’t rely upon links from other sites?”
 They have used PageRank to rank pages from their earliest days.

 This new patent focuses upon a way of classifying data that uses an approach based upon ” a hierarchical taxonomy of clustered data.”

-The patent starts off by using an example of how information for a support center works.
-The patent tells us that keywords might be extracted from documents about providing support to users in a way that generates clusters of documents with similar keywords.
+The patent starts by using an example of how information for a support center works.
+Then, the patent tells us that keywords might be extracted from documents about providing support to users in a way that generates clusters of documents with similar keywords.

-• Core member of internal consulting team advising Google’s President of Sales on customer service strategy.
-Drove thought leadership for analysis plan.
-Team’s recommendations led to a reorganization of Google’s service team and a new initiative to increase customer satisfaction
+A core member of the internal consulting team advising Google’s President of Sales on customer service strategy.
+Drove thought leadership for the analysis plan.
+The team’s recommendations led to a reorganization of Google’s service team and a new initiative to increase customer satisfaction

-This project that he was a project manager on appears to have been the inspiration behind this patent, and how it worked:
+This project that he was a project manager on appears to have been the inspiration behind this machine learning patent and how it works: